Join my daily Newsletter

 Luca is an excellent trainer who try to keep the audience engaged with his unique style of training.
 He believes in more practical discussions rather than just rushing through the presentation unless necessary.
 With such practical approach, he keeps the audience engaged.
 He listen patiently to the queries & try to answer them appropriately without sugar coating.
 I like the honesty of accepting if he’s unsure of any answers

-Do you want to level up as a DevOps leader?
+Do you want to level up as an embedded systems leader?

 Take a look at my catalog of training, consulting and coaching options – there’s surely something for you!